FreeCAD/FreeCAD-Enhancement-Proposals/FEPs/FEP-0010-variant-parts/README.md

 | Discussion     | TBD                       |
 | Implementation | n/a                       |

-Introducing variant parts as an alternative to copy-on-change links.
-Variant Parts are parts with a clear interface that communicate to users what the designer of the part intended the user to vary.
+This proposal introduces variant parts to FreeCAD.
+Variant parts are parts with with a clear interface that communicate to users what the designer of the part intended the user to vary in terms of parameters.
 This allows users to introduce different variants of the same part without affecting the original design.

 ## Motivation

-Why the proposed change is needed.
-Links to affected issues / PRs are also welcome.
+FreeCAD has no good solution for Variant Parts.
+A **Variant Part** is a parametric part with the following properties:

+1. a user can create more than one instances,
+2. those instances can vary for specific properties that are designated for creating variants, and
+3. changes in properties that are not designated for creating variants, propagate to all other instances.

+In FreeCAD, it is virtually impossible to create parts with these properties.
+As a result, in FreeCAD, parametric design is limited, it is not possible to reuse or exchange parts independently and as such, parametric parts are not modular.
+This modularity in parametric designs is important because as FreeCAD is an open source application, seamless sharing and exchange of parts should be central to FreeCAD's mission.

+Another reason why this functionality is important is because parametric design is at the heart of FreeCAD (it uses the subtitle "Your own 3D parametric modeler" prominently on the website), yet, the kind of parametric design introduced by this proposal is currently a weakness of FreeCAD.

+FreeCAD has functionality that comes close to true variant parts with various techniques.
+However, all these options have their issues.
+A first option is creating **copies of parts**.
+However, with this technique, it is not clear which parameters are designated for variants and a change to all instances of the variant is not possible.

+A second option is **copy-on-change links**.
+However, this technique is not user friendly and it makes use of hidden references.
+Propagating a change to all instances is only possible by making it regular links first, which cancels all previously introduced parameterization.
+Moreover, a hidden copy of the part is maintained and finally, the technique requires a complex administration.

+An improvement is the technique of **tracked copy-on-change links**.
+However, this has the same issues of copy-on-change links with an even more complex administration for variants, but with the benefit that it is possible to propagate changes to all instances.
+However, these updates to the original part cause newly created document objects for each small change with new names and labels, potentially breaking geometry that was built on the tracked copy-on-change link.

+Finally, **subshape binders** use a different way of storing the copy, namely in a hidden temporary document.
+This has the benefit, that the copy is not stored inside the document and is generated each time, but the document is not fully hidden and sometimes, the user is confronted with a document that appears out of nowhere.
+Additionally, this techniques is not user friendly and relies on hidden references, it has a complex administration for parts as well, and other than tracked copy-on-change links, subshape binders can only reference shapes.
+This means that the document object subtree is not available to users to make use of, something that is possible with regular links.

 ## Rationale